 Night Lights, is a weekly one-hour jazz radio program hosted by David Brent Johnson, focusing on jazz from the 1945-1990 era—a timespan that, as Johnson notes, “weirdly parallels Miles Davis on record and the Cold War.”
 Covering artists such as Jackie McLean, Charles Mingus, and Nina Simone and themes ranging from jazz recordings of spirituals to avant-garde interpretations of the Great American Songbook, Night Lights also features many lesser-known talents of post-1945 jazz, such as saxophonist J.R.
 Monterose, trumpeter Freddie Webster, and piano/singer duo Dick and Kiz Harp.

-Apr 12th: 'The Jazz Monk: Thomas Merton'
+Jan 10th: 'The Jazz Monk: Thomas Merton'

 Thomas Merton was one of the most influential spiritual writers of the 20th century—and he was also a passionate jazz fan.
 We’ll talk with jazz musician and Merton friend Dick Sisto, and we’ll hear excerpts from experimental jazz meditations and reflections that Merton recorded in his hermitage, as well as some of the jazz that Merton enjoyed and referred to in his writings.
-We’ll also hear from Jason Bivins, author of Spirits Rejoice!, a book about jazz and American religion.